Fresh Cut Products: Maintaining Quality & Safety Workshop

 This workshop provides an intensive and substantive overview of fresh-cut production, processing, packaging, distribution and quality assurance.
 Participants gain working knowledge of established and new procedures through topic-related sessions and demonstrations.

-In 2017, the workshop will feature discussions on fresh-cut marketing, new packaging, product physiology, microbial control, and sensory evaluation.
+The workshop will feature discussions on fresh-cut marketing, new packaging, product physiology, microbial control, and sensory evaluation.
 And our practical demonstration on the impact of temperature on packaged product quality reinforces all the temperature-related discussions.

 The fresh-cut industry and this workshop have changed considerably over the past 20 years.
 Join us if you are new to the fresh-cut industry, or if you want updates on many topics important to the success of the fresh-cut fruit and vegetable sector.